 Somewhere in New York City, the prolific author Walter Mosely lives to write.
 Known for his bestselling mystery series featuring East Rawlins, Mosely also writes science fiction, political texts, short fiction, and plays.
 Among other honors, he has been awarded the O. Henry Award, a Grammy and Pen America’s Lifetime Achievement Award.

-Jonathan Safran Foer, Best known for his novels Everything Is Illuminated and Extremely Loud & Incredibly Close, lives somewhere in Brooklyn.
-He is a creative writing instructor at NYU and published the novel, Here I Am, in 2016.
+Jonathan Safran Foer, Best is known for his novels Everything Is Illuminatedand Extremely Loud & Incredibly Close, lives somewhere in Brooklyn.
+He is a creative writing instructor at NYU and published the book, Here I Am, in 2016.

 Sloane Crosley, a contributing editor to both Vanity Fair and Interview Magazine, lives in the West Village.
 Known for her two collections of essays, I Was Told There’d Be Cake and How Did You Get This Number, she published the novel The Clasp in 2015.